NikKorneev/top-info/README.md

 # Twenty One Pilots Wiki

-Information website about musical duo Twenty One Pilots — a thematic analogue of Wikipedia with a catalog of albums, songs, and biographies of participants including internationalization (en/ru) build with Next.js 15, React 18, TypeScript.
+An information website about musical duo Twenty One Pilots — albums, songs, and band member biographies with multilingual support (en/ru) and rich animations.
+Built with Next.js 15, React 18, TypeScript, GSAP and Framer Motion.

 **[→ Live Demo](https://top-info.vercel.app/)**